 Race previews have a predictive element.
 Some aspects are known, the route of a stage of the Tour de France has been written down for months but other elements are less certain, like the weather.
 The greatest uncertainty comes with the race itself and picking the winner.

-During the Tour de France I tipped some riders to win before the race and each day’s preview contained some likely winners.
-It turns out some readers where using the info to place bets and I got messages of thanks but also a few angry emails about lost money.
+During the Tour de France I tipped some riders to win before the race and each day’s preview contained some likely stage winners.
+It turns out some readers were using the info to place bets and I got messages of thanks but also a few angry emails about lost money.
 Given real money is being spent, not to mention the anxious credit of fantasy cycling, I wanted to explore the idea and merit of forecasting.
 Forecasts are for fools.

 “Prediction is very difficult, especially if it’s about the future.”